home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 #### Adjusting the update interval

 Please note that the [default intervals](#data-updates) are considered best practice and according to how Plugwise normally updates their data.
-Updating too frequently may induce considerable load on your gateway(s) resulting in unexpected results or .
+Updating too frequently may induce considerable load on your gateway(s) resulting in unexpected results or missing data.

 {% include common-tasks/define_custom_polling.md %}